 SIMS – First time or retake alike: switch back and forth between the two platforms.

-We now you took killer notes now… re-write those 😀
+We know you took killer notes over your Becker lectures … re-write those 😀

 If taking notes just wasn't in the cards this time around and you did the best you could do, then we suggested re-write the NINJA Notes.

 All Comes Together